 Highly experienced trekkers may well have nicely worn in leather boots.
 For most of us a full-on leather boot isn’t required and it adds unnecessary weight.
-We suggest you look for a shoe made from split-grain leather (which leather paired with nylon or nylon mesh) or synthetic fabric.
+We suggest you look for a shoe made from split-grain leather (which is leather paired with nylon or nylon mesh) or synthetic fabric.

 It probably goes without saying, but just in case, we’ll say it: be sure to wear in your boots before coming on the trek.
-Wear them on a couple decent hikes so you can suss out any potential issues.
+Wear them on a couple of decent hikes so you can suss out any potential issues.

 It’s a good idea to bring along a pair of gaiters.
-You put over your lower legs and boots on days when you’re trekking through snow or mud.
-They’ll keep your legs and feet dry when over-pants are overkill.
+You put them over your lower legs and boots on days when you’re trekking through snow or mud.
+They’ll keep your legs and feet dry when overpants are overkill.
 Gaiters also help prevent small stones and dirt working their way into your socks and boots.

 Neck gaiters or balaclavas

 We love the versatility of the neck gaiter.
-Unlike a scarf it never falls off and it also moves effortlessly between being a neck warmer, headband or beanie.
+Unlike a scarf, it never falls off and it also moves effortlessly between being a neck warmer, headband or beanie.
 Importantly, it can also be stretched across the lower face to help protect you from the cold air.
 A balaclava is an alternate option to the neck gaiter and offers a warm hat into the bargain.

 You already heard us mention the Khumbu cough.
-Many visitors to Khumbu develop a high altitude hack known as the Khumbu cough.
+Many visitors to Khumbu develop a high-altitude hack known as the Khumbu cough.
 It’s believed to be caused by the extreme cold and dryness of the air, which dry out the lungs and bronchi.
 A quality neck gaiter keeps your neck warm.
 It also can be pulled over your mouth and nose to create more moisture and so help prevent the Khumbu cough.

-Note that you’re going to need more than one neck gaiter or balaclava so that the one you wear when gripping a steaming drink and looking at the constellations at night isn’t the same damp one from that day’s trekking.
+Note that you’re going to need more than one neck gaiter or balaclava so that the one you wear when gripping a steaming drink and looking at the constellations at night isn’t the same damp one from that day’s hike.

 Inner gloves – also called thermal gloves or glove liners – are close-fitting gloves you wear to keep your hands warm.
-These gloves should not only fit your hands snugly, thereby insulating them and affording good dexterity, but be moisture wicking.
+These gloves should not only fit your hands snugly, thereby insulating them and affording good dexterity, but be moisture-wicking.